bhuvan8903/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ### Step 4:
 End the program
 ## Program:
+#python program to find a solution to a system of linear equations.
-Developed By:Bhuvaneshwaran H
+#Developed By:Bhuvaneshwaran H

-Register no:21223240018
+#Register no:21223240018
 ```
 import numpy as np
 a=np.array([[1,3],[2,5]])